Helena Almeida: Works

-In the early 70's Almeida returned to three dimensional sketching, with drawings that use horsehair threads and appear to jump off the page.
+In the early 1970s Almeida returned to three dimensional sketching, with drawings that use horsehair threads and appear to jump off the page.
 She referred to this work as "painting outwards."

 In 1975, Almeida brought together three disciplines, photography, painting and drawing.
 The drawing was represented by the horsehair threads; painting in three colors – blue or red sometimes black; photography serves as a meta-narrative.
 The broad range of her work and experimentation includes "design to cinema, from paintings to comics, from photography to sculpture, from architecture to performance."
 Almeida's work is shown in the Tate Modern in London, the Museum of Art in New York, the Museu d'art Contemporary de Barcelona, and also in her home town in Lisbon.

 Death

 Almeida died at her home in Sintra, Lisbon on 25 September 2018 at the age of 84.